Data reduction strategy in the PandaX-4T experiment: Summary

 We propose a data reduction strategy to save storage space in the PandaX-4T experiment.
 The strategy was designed by analyzing the data components and is capable of saving more than 60\% of storage space.
 It has a negligible effect on data analysis in different energy regions and can also greatly speed up data processing.

 The strategy is to be used in the following data taking operation after the upgrade of the PandaX-4T experiment.
+Additionally, 1/10 of the raw data files will be preserved without any reduction applied to serve as a reference for evaluating the impact of the reduction strategy.
 We hope that it will provide a useful reference to other experiments with large amounts of data, and that it will help to reduce the cost and complexity of data storage and processing for these experiments.